 We briefly explain how, with the PEP methodology, the worst case functions from Section \ref{ss:lower_bound} were discovered.

-We described in Section \ref{sss:nolips_pep} how a one-dimensional worst-case instance $(\overf,\overh)$ for NoLips has been discovered from low-rank solutions of \eqref{eq:pep_over_sdp}.
-However, this instance may not be difficult enough for a more generic Bregman algorithm that can use abritrary linear combinations of gradients (as in Assumption \ref{assumption:algorithm}, our definition of the \textit{Bregman gradient algorithm}), and thus cannot be used to prove a general lower bound.
+We described in Section \ref{sss:nolips_pep} how a one-dimensional worst-case instance $(\overf,\overh)$ for NoLips was discovered from low-rank solutions of \eqref{eq:pep_over_sdp}.
+However, this instance may not be difficult enough for a more generic Bregman algorithm that can use abritrary linear combinations of gradients (as in Definition \ref{def:algorithm}, our definition of the \textit{Bregman gradient algorithm}), and thus cannot be used to prove a general lower bound.

 Our objective now is to find worst-case instances that are difficult for \textbf{any} Bregman gradient algorithm.
 A desirable property would be that these instances allow to explore only \textit{one dimension} per oracle call, so that the function \textit{hides information} in the unexplored dimensions.
-This similar in spirit with the so-called ``worst function in the world" of Nesterov \cite{Nesterov2004}.
-In order to achieve this goal, we propose to search for functions $f$ for which all gradients $\nabla f(x_i)$ would be orthogonal, guaranteeing that one new dimension is explored at each step.
-Note that a similar approach has been used in some previous work on PEPs to find lower bounds or optimal methods e.g. in \cite{Drori2017,Drori2019a}.
-This amounts to add some orthogonality constraints to \eqref{eq:pep_nolips} and solve
+This is similar in spirit to the so-called ``worst function in the world" of Nesterov \cite{Nesterov2004}.
+In order to achieve this goal, we propose to search for functions $f$ for which all gradients $\nabla f(x_i)$ are orthogonal, guaranteeing that one new dimension is explored at each step.
+Note that a similar approach has been used in some previous work on PEPs to find lower bounds or optimal methods e.g., in \cite{Drori2017,Drori2019a}.
+This amounts to adding some orthogonality constraints to \eqref{eq:pep_nolips} and solving

 in the variables $f,h,x_0,\dots,x_N,x_*,n$.